People with learning disabilities have a shorter life expectancy and increased risk of early death when compared to the general population.

 There are known challenges in access to health care for people with learning disabilities.
 Actions to address these challenges are in place locally and some of the work includes:

-- The two acute hospitals that serve Cornwall and the Isles of Scilly both employ liaison nursing teams to ensure that individuals have good access and equitable treatment.
+- the acute hospitals that serve Cornwall and the Isles of Scilly both employ liaison nursing teams to ensure that individuals have good access and equitable treatment

 What else is planned?

-Service users and carers continue to raise issues and identify ways to improve services and this information is used as part of the regular planning process.
-NHS Kernow, alongside Cornwall Council and the Council of the Isles of Scilly, have formed a Transforming Care Partnership to address the needs of individuals with learning disabilities and / or autism who have additional needs related to their behaviour.
+Service users and carers continue to raise issues and identify ways to improve services.
+This information is used as part of the regular planning process.
+NHS Kernow, alongside Cornwall Council and the Council of the Isles of Scilly, have formed a Transforming Care Partnership to address the needs of individuals with learning disabilities and/or autism who have additional needs related to their behaviour.